Lemon Ice

 whisking lemon zest, lemon juice, sugar, and salt together and adding half and half

-Pour the mixture into a shallow container, such as an 8-inch cake pan.
+Pour the mixture into a shallow container, such as an 8-inch cake pan and cover with plastic wrap.

 pouring mixture into shallow container